Bondster Review: Why You Will Find Better P2P Alternatives!

 Costs and Fees

-There are no hidden costs or fees for investors at Bondster.
-The only exception is that if you want to invest in Czech crowns, you will be charged currency exchange fees and a one percent fee for the sum of all investments made in CZK.
+The only exception: While facilitating investments in Czech crowns, investors will incur currency exchange fees as well as a 1% fee for the amount of all investments made in CZK.

 Bondster Auto Invest